luigibarbato/meonweb/content/profile/profile.md

 ---
 name: Luigi Barbato
 socials:
-- Facebook
-- Twitter
+- github:luigibarbato
-- Linkedin
+- twitter:luigibarbato_
-- Polyworks
+- linkedin:luigibarbato
 ---

 I am a Software Engineer with a passion for building software that improves the world.